Hiswe/hiswe.github.io/source/_drafts/07-from-express-to-koa.md

 - we achieved to flatten our code
 - we don't duplicate anymore the error control
+- that will no handle synchronous errors

-{% include_code lang:js 07-from-express-to-koa/01-express-promise.js %}
+{% include_code lang:js 07-from-express-to-koa/02-express-promise.js %}

 So far so good.
 But luckily since we use nodeJS >= 7 we can use async/await.